JWalshe86/cloud-tasks/README.md

   - `ChangeType` (Created, Updated, Deleted)
   - `ChangeDate`

+### Security Considerations
+- Never log sensitive information such as passwords.
+Ensure that error messages do not expose sensitive details.
+- Implement proper authorization (JWT or OAuth2) if you plan to expand this project for user authentication.

 ### Learning Outcomes
 By building this project, you’ll learn how to:
 - Work with AWS Lambda and CloudWatch for serverless computing.